Pascal0577/dotfiles/README.md

 # dotfiles
-Simple dotfiles for Hyprland that I made, largey based on the Cattpuccin Macchiato colors.
+Simple dotfiles for Hyprland that I made, largey based on the Catpuccin Macchiato colors.
 It has minimal spacing between windows, and no spacing at all between between windows and the edge of the screen, as well as no rounded corners.
 It uses [Hyprpanel](https://github.com/Jas-SinghFSU/HyprPanel) as a status bar.

 The name of the directory should be `.config` not `config`, but renaming directories in GitHub is unreasonably annoying to do, so I didn't do it.